-If you have great credit, some of your friends or family might think you'd make a great cosigner.
+If you have excellent credit, friends or family may ask you to cosign on loans.
 Cosigning a loan commits you to paying it off if the borrower defaults.
-In many cases, the lender may require a co-signer if the main borrower doesn't have a strong enough credit score, or has inadequate income.
+In many cases, the lender may require a co-signer if the primary borrower doesn't have a strong enough credit score, or has inadequate income.
 If the person you co-signed for dies, you may still owe the loan balance.

 If you cosign a federal student loan, and the student dies, those loans have a debt discharge that wipes them out.
 Some private student loans may offer a discharge, but many don't.
 Cosigning a house or auto loan is a special case because the asset is collateral for the loan.
 You can often settle the debt by letting the lender take the house or car back.
 That's going to hurt your credit score, however, as it goes down in your history as a loan you didn't pay off.